jdvfx/tigershark3/README.md

 # tigershark3
-v2 but moved from MongoDB to SQLITE3, and adding asset creation as well as show/seq/shot
+tigershark v2 but moved from MongoDB to SQLITE3, and adding Assets creation as well as Show/Seq/Shot